Pac (wrestler): Death Riders (2024–present)

 On August 25 at All In, Pac teamed with Claudio Castagnoli and Wheeler Yuta in the Four-way London Ladder match for the AEW World Trios Championship, which they won.
 On September 7 at All Out, Pac failed to capture the AEW International Championship from Will Ospreay.
 Later in the show, Pac turned heel again when he held Yuta back and prevented him from interfering in a violent attack on Yuta's Blackpool Combat Club (BCC) teammate Bryan Danielson at the hands of his other BCC teammates Castagnoli and Jon Moxley, officially joining the BCC in the process.
-On September 28 at the Collision edition of Grand Slam, Pac, Castagnoli, and Yuta successfully defended their titles against Komander and Private Party.
 In November 2024, the BCC rebranded to the "Death Riders" a nod to Moxley's nickname in New Japan Pro-Wrestling.
-During his time in the Death Riders, Pac and the other members would constantly interfere in Moxley's title defenses to help him win.
+During his time in the Death Riders, Pac and the other members would constantly interfere in Moxley's title defences to help him win.
 On April 6, 2025 at Dynasty, Pac, Castagnoli, and Yuta successfully defended their titles against Rated FTR (Cash Wheeler, Cope, and Dax Harwood).
-On the April 9 episode of Dynamite.
+On the following episode of Dynamite.
 Pac suffered a foot injury during his match with Swerve Strickland.
 On April 16 at Dynamite: Spring BreakThru, Castagnoli and Yuta with Moxley filling in for Pac, lost the trios titles to Samoa Joe, Katsuyori Shibata, and Powerhouse Hobbs, ending their reign at 234 days.

 At All Out on September 20, Pac made his return, assisting Moxley to defeat Darby Allin in a Coffin match.
 The Death Riders were defeated by Allin, Roderick Strong, and The Conglomeration (Mark Briscoe, Orange Cassidy, and Kyle O'Reilly) in Blood and Guts match on November 12 at the namesake event.
+On November 22 at Full Gear, Pac defeated Darby Allin.
+On November 24, Pac was announced as a participant in the 2025 Continental Classic, where he was placed in the Gold League.
+Pac finished the tournament with 7 points, but failed advanced to the semi-finals.

+On January 14, 2026 at Dynamite: Maximum Carnage, Pac was defeated by Allin in a Full Gear rematch, ending their feud.
+Over the following months, Pac would challenge for several championships such as the AEW World Championship on May 9 at Fairway to Hell against Allin in a No Count-Out match, the IWGP Global Heavyweight Championship at Forbidden Door on June 2 against Shota Umino, the AEW World Tag Team Championship with stablemate Claudio Castagnoli at Redemption on July 26 against Cage and Cope (Christian Cage and Adam Copeland), the AEW World Trios Championship with Castagnoli and Wheeler Yuta at All In on August 30 in a Trios Roulette Royale, and the AEW National Championship against Andrade El Idolo at All Out on September 26..